developersu/ns-usbloader/README.md

 If you want to see this app translated to your language, go grab [this file](https://github.com/developersu/ns-usbloader/blob/master/src/main/resources/locale.properties) and translate it.

 If you're familiar with pull request, go ahead and create it!
-No worries it you are not.
+No worries if you are not.
 Just upload somewhere (like pastebin/google drive/whatever else).
 [Create new issue](https://github.com/developersu/ns-usbloader/issues) and post a link.
 I'll grab it and add.

 To convert files of any locale to readable format (and vise-versa) you can use this site [https://itpro.cz/juniconv/](https://itpro.cz/juniconv/)